EmAstro/ESOAsg/doc/archive_catalogues.rst

 .. note::
    The way the queries are created allows one to set as input either `collections` or `tables`.
-   We strongly discurage to use both at the same times however.
+   However, we strongly discurage to use both at the same times.
    Given that the connector between the two conditions is an `AND` this may give rise to an un-expected behaviour

 Which catalogues are available